gerrenme/compliment_sender_tg_bot/README.md

 ![pic](img/cupidon_bot.png)

+Special thanks to https://github.com/karalavo for thinking of the idea.

 ## What is the bot designed for?

 * "Compliment sender bot" allows any user to send a random compliment to another random user.
 Users can also send anonymous compliments to other users than the username they know